Ask Flint singing sensation Shamar what his name means and he’ll proudly tell you: Leader.

 “Even when I can’t even help myself, I will still help others.
 I especially want to focus on the boys and girls in Flint who are the city’s future,” Shamar says.
 “I want them to look at me and see what I believe — that with the right heart and hard work at your craft, you can do anything.”

-Note: Shamar will host his first live performance in early March, according to organizers.
-Other artists on the lineup are Carl Furillostar and Brelia Renee.
+Note: Shamar will host his first live performance on March 21 at Cafe Rhema.
+The live event will kick-off at 8 p.m. and will include artists Carl Furillostar and Brelia Renee.
 Tickets are $10 and can be purchased at www.Iamshamarsbo.com.